jcarter326613/blue-sky-charts/vfr-green-site/index.md

 #    section_id: about
 #    background_style: bg-primary
 #    title: More affordable than paper maps
 #    text: We offer most FAA VFR Sectional and Terminal Charts for one low annual subscription price of $14.99.
-Completely risk free 14 day trial period.
+Completely risk-free 14 day trial period.
 No need to worry about getting locked in by a confusing unsubscription process.
 We make it quick and easy.
-There's nothing to loose, give Blue Sky Charts a try!
+There's nothing to lose, give Blue Sky Charts a try!
 #    actions:
 #      - title: Download Now
 #        url: 'https://www.google.com'